midas-research/audino/README.md

 ## Usage

-*Note: Please see [getting-started.md](docs/getting-started.md) for configurations and concrete usage.*
+*Note: Please see [getting started](docs/getting-started.md) guide for configurations and concrete usage.*

 Please install the following dependencies to run `audino` on your system: